-Students whose appeals of dismissal are denied by the Academic Review Committee may appeal directly to the President of the College or his/her designee.
+If readmitted, the student will be placed on Academic Probation for the first semester of enrollment and must meet the conditions for academic good standing thereafter.
+Students whose appeals of dismissal are denied by the Academic Review Committee may appeal directly to the Vice President of Instruction/Student Services or his/ her designee.
 Such appeals must be made in writing to the Office of the Vice President of Student Services within one working day following denial by the Committee.
-Dispositions by the Office of the Vice President of Student Services are final.
+Decisions by the Office of the Vice President of Student Services are final.
 If a student does not appeal or is denied readmission for one semester, he/she has the right to appeal at a future date.
-The appeal process must be completed by the deadline date specified for the semester in which the student wishes to enroll.
-The student seeking readmission to the College at a future date is solely responsible for knowing and meeting deadlines for the subsequent appeal.

-Students transferring from another college are reminded that enrollment is not official until all records are complete and in the Admissions Office.
+The appeal process must be completed by the priority dates specified for the semester in which the student wishes to enroll.
+The student seeking readmission to the college at a future date is solely responsible for knowing and meeting deadlines for the subsequent appeal.
+Students transferring from another college are reminded that enrollment is not official until all records are complete and submitted to the Admissions Office.